Kapustnitsa: Soviet art historians about the painting

 Soviet art historian Iosif Brodsky, in his monograph Repin the Teacher, noted various influences on Nicolai Fechin's work during the period of the creation of Kapustnitsa: Repin's realism, impressionism, and naturalism.
 The researcher wrote that Fechin was sharply negative about the depiction of folk life in the paintings of Filipp Malyavin, but he himself was “excessive and excessively free in the ‘pictorial’ expression of folk scenes”.
-Brodsky considered Kapustnista and Cheremiss Wedding to be caricatures of village life and devoid of truth, although he found these paintings peculiar in their painterly manner and knife painting technique.
+Brodsky considered Kapustnista and Bearing Away the Bride to be caricatures of village life and devoid of truth, although he found these paintings peculiar in their painterly manner and knife painting technique.
 The edition, published in 1961, noted that the artist was fascinated not by the domestic scene but by the opportunity to convey spontaneous fun.
 Fechin tried to convey the movement of characters with the help of “flickering colorful spots”.
 The author of the canvas was praised for his “hot temperament ... sophisticated sense of colorful tone, life ease".
 It was noted that, in depicting an episode from everyday life, the artist succeeded in portraying “a cheerful, noisy, and tipsy day”.

 In the biographical sketch in the catalog of Fechin's works, presented at an exhibition in Moscow in 1964, the painting Kapustnitsa (though not presented at the exhibition) was noted for its compositional maturity, the “sharpness” of its characteristics, and brilliant technique.
 The Guide to the Research Museum of the Academy of Arts, published in 1965, noted in Nicolai Fechin's painting “a broad pictorial style and sharp expressiveness”.